 Questions to ask your doctor

 Before having a bone scan, consider asking the following questions:

 - Who will perform the bone scan?

 - What will happen during the bone scan?

 - What are the risks and benefits of having a bone scan?

-- How accurate is a bone scan at finding metastases?
+- How accurate is a bone scan at finding cancer?

-- Is the facility accredited to perform bone scans?
+- Should the facility I go to be accredited by the American College of Radiology to perform bone scans?

 - Who will explain the results to me?

-- What further tests will be necessary if the test results find evidence of cancer?
+- What other tests will I need if the bone scan finds evidence of cancer?